This call is for Visual Artists living and/or working in

 Artlink is a thriving artist-led visual arts organization, formed in 1992, based at Fort Dunree, Inishowen, County Donegal.
 It exists to support the ambitions of local, national and international artists at all stages of their professional career.
 Artlink makes a valuable contribution towards the creative development and well-being of the local community and helps build a strong sustainable culture and economy in the region.
 This is achieved through a programme of regional, national and international exchanges and residencies, solo exhibitions by local artists, practical creative workshops and participatory community events.
 In an area packed with ancient history and breathtaking scenery, Artlink connects and inspires people to produce creative projects uniquely rooted in ‘place’ and inspired by this rural, coastal context.

-Throughout Artlink’s programme in 2025 our aim is to make art in the area more visible and accessible, to enhance the cultural experience of local people and visitors, and to complement the exceptional natural features and rich resources of the site.
+Throughout Artlink’s programme, our aim is to make art in the area more visible and accessible, to enhance the cultural experience of local people and visitors, and to complement the exceptional natural features and rich resources of the site.

 Fees